Why 2FA is a login requirement

 FAQs

-Question |
+| Question | Answer |

-Can I disable 2FA? | No. Two-factor authentication is mandatory and cannot be turned off.
-Only the email used for 2FA can be updated. |
+| Can I disable 2FA? | No. Two-factor authentication is mandatory and cannot be turned off.
+You can update the email or phone number used for your 2FA codes at any time in Settings > Profile. |

-I can’t access the email on file—now what? | If you're locked out, please contact support directly.
-We’ll guide you through verifying your identity and regaining access securely. |
+| I can't access the email or phone on file, now what? | If you're locked out, please contact support directly.
+We'll guide you through verifying your identity and regaining access securely. |

-Why This Matters — Text-Em-All’s Commitment
+Why This Matters: Text-Em-All's Commitment

 At Text-Em-All, we build tools for clear, personal messaging that also prioritizes security, reliability, and trust.
-Mandatory 2FA isn’t just a rule—it reflects how seriously we take your account’s safety.
+Mandatory 2FA isn't just a rule, it reflects how seriously we take your account's safety.
 From bulk messaging to two-way conversations and MMS campaigns, our platform is designed to serve growing organizations with transparency and care.